 First, you have to find an abstract image.
 That’s fairly easy.
-For example, go to stock.xchng and enter abstract in the search box.
-Find some images whose legal agreement allows you to use them the way you want (most are pretty liberal on that site) and download them.
-Here are 3 that I downloaded:
+For example, go to pixabay.com or your favorite stock images site and enter abstract in the search box.
+Find some images and download them.
+Here are 3 that I downloaded from pixabay.com:

 Another easy technique is to take your own abstract photos!
 Any object with a texture that is mostly one color works well.
 Here are some ideas:

 - A close-up of a piece of fabric